 To learn more about MIEPA, click here Return to MIEPA's Home Page

-Tesfa Piccola, an Ethiopian citizen who currently [May 2003] lives in California, has completed a study of the home country government's economic policies as compared to the MIEPA list of policies as outlined above.
+Serkalem Tekletsadik, an Ethiopian citizen who currently [December 2013] lives in San Francisco, has completed a study of the home country government's economic policies as compared to the MIEPA list of policies as outlined above.
 The study on Ethiopia is shown below.
 The ratings herein are based on the following rating scale:

 5.0 Perfect Facilitation of Wealth Creation